xarial/xcad/docs/changelog/index.md

 ## 0.8.0

+* &#x26A0; - Point::Scale/Vector::Scale are not do not modify the values of the original object rather return new scaled result
 * &#x26A0; - IXCustomFeatureDefinition\<TParams, TPage\>::OnPageParametersChanged renamed to IXCustomFeatureDefinition\<TParams, TPage\>::OnPreviewUpdated
 * &#x26A0; - IXCustomFeatureDefinition\<TParams, TPage\>::CreateGeometry is split to IXCustomFeatureDefinition\<TParams, TPage\>.CreatePreviewGeometry.
 * &#x26A0; - ISwMacroFeatureDefinition::ShouldUpdatePreview changed the signature (added the pointer to TPage)